divyachauhan050/Project-History_of_Scala/README.md

 # Project - Github History of Scala Programming Language

-In this project, I conducted a comprehensive analysis of the Scala language With almost 30,000 commits and a history spanning over ten years, Scala is a mature language, and I had to analyze who has had the most influence on its development and who are the experts.
+In this project, I conducted a comprehensive analysis of the Scala language to map it's development over the years.
+With almost 30,000 commits and a history spanning over ten years, Scala is a mature language, and I had to analyze who has had the most influence on its development and who are the experts.

 ## About the Datasets